-All other entrance doors to the School building have keypad entry code systems and the codes are issued to staff (and some pupils) only.
+All entrance doors to the School building have keypad entry code systems and the codes are issued to staff (and some pupils) only.
 These codes are changed on a regular basis.
 When large numbers of visitors are at the School for open days, plays, concerts and other events, different arrangements for access to the building will be made and a brief announcement will be made advising them of the location of the emergency exits that they should use in the event of the alarms sounding.

 Gates to the car park are kept closed but unlocked during the school day and are locked at night.
+Car Park gates may be kept open during the day on occasion if required due to high winds.
 Children are supervised when they are moving around the School site outside of the pedestrian school gates (on school fields, moving to and from the yurt and other classrooms).